-With 48 million residents and 11 official languages, South Africa is an incredibly diverse country and there are so many amazing things to do.
-If you dream of visiting South Africa plan a dream break to the 'Rainbow Nation' today.
+With 48 million residents and 11 official languages, South Africa is an incredibly diverse country and there are so many things to do.
+If you dream of visiting South Africa search amazing trips and activities.

 South Africa is one of the most exhilarating and beautiful destinations in the world which enjoys a warm climate which makes it an attractive destination.
 The country is 22 and 35 degrees south of the equator; flanked on the west by the Atlantic Ocean and on the east by the Indian Ocean, whose waters meet at the country's most southern tip, Cape Agulhas.
 The seasons are exactly opposite to those of the northern hemisphere.
 This is a destination that can comfortably be visited any month, June to September is cooler and ideal for outdoor activities.

 There are hundreds of hotels, hostels, safari lodges, apartments and AirBnB accommodation.
 If you are looking for somewhere cheap to stay, use Hostelbookers or Booking.com to search for budget accommodation and book in advance to get the best prices.

 Keen to travel to South Africa?
 Get ready for the most amazing experience of your life.

 There are so many highlights of South Africa including visiting Soweto which was home to Nelson Mandela, watching a live rugby game, diving with sharks, learning to surf, seeing exotic wildlife up close, visiting the Kruger National Park, seeing elephants in the Addo National Park, riding the stunning Garden Route, partying on Long Street in Cape Town, learning to surf in Jefferys Bay and chilling out on beaches in Durban.